 Commands to love or serve another

 This is why the New Testament is full of commands to love or serve one another.
 Because we are one body together and we need each other, and other Christians need us too.
-Here is a list of some of the commands to each other in the New Testament:
+Here is a list of some of the commands in the New Testament:

-- Hebrews 10:24: “And let us consider how we may spur one another on toward love and good deeds.”
+- Hebrews 10:24: “And let us consider how to stir up one another to love and good works.”

-- Philippians 2:3-4: “Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
-Each of you should look not only to your own interests, but also to the interests of others.”
+- Philippians 2:3-4: “Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
+Let each of you look not only to his own interests, but also to the interests of others.”

-- Galatians 6:1-2: “Brothers, if someone is caught in a sin, you who are spiritual should restore him gently.
-But watch yourself, or you also may be tempted.
-Carry each other’s burdens, and in this way you will fulfill the law of Christ.”
+- Galatians 6:1-2: “Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.
+Keep watch on yourself, lest you too be tempted.
+Bear one another’s burdens, and so fulfill the law of Christ.”

-- Ephesians 4:25: “Therefore each of you must put off falsehood and speak truthfully to his neighbour, for we are all members of one body.”
+- Ephesians 4:25: “Therefore, having put away falsehood, let each one of you speak the truth with his neighbor, for we are members one of another.”

 Also read: How do I know if I am doing the right thing?100% Free Bible Course